Bayesian Optimization Algorithms for Accelerator Physics: Acquisition Function Definition

 \subsubsection{Unknown function characterization}

-While BO is often used to solve optimization problems, so-called ``active learning" acquisition functions can be defined to choose points that optimally characterize an unknown function instead of finding the extrema.
+In some cases, instead of finding an solution to an optimization problem we aim to characterize an unknown function to learn its structure and evaluate sensitivities to individual parameters.
+So-called ``active learning" acquisition functions can be defined too choose points that optimally characterize an unknown function instead of finding the extrema.
 A simple example of this is known as uncertainty sampling or ``Bayesian Exploration" (BE) \cite{roussel_turn-key_2021}.
 In this case, the acquisition function is defined as

 When using this acquisition function, BO will sample locations where the model uncertainty is maximized, usually at points in parameter space that are farthest from previous evaluation locations, as shown in Fig.~\ref{fig:bayesian_exploration}(a).
 Combining this acquisition function with a GP model that uses \textit{automatic relevance determination} (see \ref{par:kernels}) makes this technique especially powerful for performing high dimensional characterization of previously unknown functions.
 In this case, the sampling pattern will change as the relative sensitivities of the target function with respect to each optimization parameter are learned, as shown in Fig.~\ref{fig:bayesian_exploration}(b).
-Bayesian exploration and similar active-learning techniques have been used to perform a wide variety of characterization studies in both accelerator experiments and simulations \cite{roussel_turn-key_2021}, as well as in automating experiments at free electron lasers \cite{noack_kriging-based_2019,noack2021gaussian}, and performing material discovery \cite{noack_autonomous_2020}.
+Bayesian exploration and similar active-learning techniques have been used to perform a wide variety of characterization studies in both accelerator experiments and simulations \cite{roussel_turn-key_2021}, as well as in automating experiments in X-ray and neutron scattering experiments \cite{noack_kriging-based_2019,noack2021gaussian}, and performing material discovery \cite{noack_autonomous_2020}.